victorkleb/scRNA-seq_stable_clust/README.md

 **Appendices**

-The document Appendices.pdf provides derivations of closed-form expressions.
+The document Appendices.pdf provides derivations of two closed-form expressions.
   - Appendix A: an expression for the mean sum of squares of a gene's Pearson residuals with a Poisson model; this characterizes the gene's variability
   - Appendix B: an expression for a cell's contribution to the sum of squares of a gene's Pearson residuals; this can identify outlier cells that make exceptionally large contributions to the gene's variability
 <br>